- American Physical Society Sites

 Dr. Jason S Gardner

 After obtaining his Ph.D. at Warwick University in the UK, Jason worked for several national laboratories in North America before moving to Sydney, Australia in 2013.
 From Sydney, he manages a group of five people performing neutron scattering at ANSTO, Australia, and around the world.
-He is currently the Neutron Group Leader at the National Synchrotron Radiation Research Center, Taiwan.
+He is currently a research Professor at Songshan Lake Material Laboratory, a new research laboratory in China.
 His scientific interests are primarily in frustrated magnets, but he’s also performed research in many areas of condensed matter over thirty years of research.
-He has published over 120 papers and in 2008 was made a fellow of the Institute of Physics (UK).
-Jason is also a member-at-large of the APS Forum on International Physics.
+He has published over 140 papers and 4 book chapters.
+He was made a fellow of the Institute of Physics (UK) in 2008 and the APS in 2019.

 Ben Ueland in an experimental condensed-matter physicist specializing in neutron and x-ray scattering studies of magnetic correlated-electron materials.
 He earned a Ph.D. in Physics from the Pennsylvania State University in 2007 for his work examining cooperative magnetic-relaxation effects in geometrically-frustrated magnetic oxides using various very-low-temperature thermodynamic measurements.
 He joined the NIST Center for Neutron Research in 2007 as an NRC Postdoctoral Associate to learn neutron scattering techniques and became a G. T. Seaborg Institute Postdoctoral Associate at Los Alamos National Laboratory in 2010.
 In 2012, he joined the Correlations & Competition between the Lattice, Electrons, & Magnetism group at Ames Laboratory located at Iowa State University and is currently a staff scientist there.
 Some of his recent work includes identifying emergent itinerant ferromagnetism in hole-doped BaMn2As2, examining magnetostructural coupling and itinerant magnetic excitations in various 122 pnictide superconductors and related compounds, and characterizing fragile antiferromagnetism in the heavy-fermion YbBiPt.